The Whiteness of Wealth: How the Tax System Impoverishes Black Americans--And How We Can Fix It by Brown, Dorothy A.

 About the Author

-Dorothy A. Brown is an Asa Griggs Candler Professor at Emory University School of Law.
+Dorothy A. Brown is the Martin D. Ginsburg Chair in Taxation at Georgetown University Law Center.
 A graduate of Fordham University and Georgetown Law, she received her LLM in Taxation from New York University.
 A nationally recognized scholar in the areas of race, class, and tax policy, she has published dozens of articles, essays, and book chapters on the topic.
 She has appeared on CNN, MSNBC, PBS, and NPR, and her opinion pieces have been published in CNN Opinion, Forbes, The New York Times, and The Washington Post.
 Born and raised in the South Bronx in New York City, Dorothy Brown currently resides in Atlanta, Georgia.